You have a node whose scheduled backup is reported to have FAILED.

 2.4 'ANS1492S Invalid virtual mountpoint ...: File not found' (Linux/Unix only)

 The error message indicates a problem similar to that described in the previous section.
 In this case, TSM could not find a directory that has been nominated in dsm.sys as a virtual mount point.
 For more information on virtual mount points, see the relevant section of our page on backing up machines which have high file counts.

 To fix the problem, remove the line in dsm.sys or else correct it to point to an existing directory.
 Then check for the offending virtual mount point's name in dsm.opt: if your domain is not set to ALL-LOCAL then you will need to remove or correct it there too.
-Lastly, stop and restart the TSM scheduler on Linux or Solaris.
+Lastly, stop and restart the TSM scheduler.

 2.5 'ANS1512E Scheduled event ... failed' - but no other ANS warning/error messages

 Sometimes TSM may think that the schedule has failed because of a communication problem with the HFS server.
 In this case, you will be able to tell from the end of dsmerror.log and dsmsched.log that no files failed during the backup.

 For example, you may see a report like the following in the dsmsched.log file:

 01-11-2007 16:27:42 Total number of objects inspected: 31,029